 My final piece of advice is to plan when you actually take your trip carefully.
 The room rates can fluctuate by hundreds of dollars.
 I’ve been the first week of December twice and both times it has been a quiet and less expensive time to go.
 I really enjoy it because it is already decorated for Christmas, but you don’t have to pay for those surge rates of actually going around a holiday.
 If you can be flexible with your schedule, you can pay much less!

 I love this place so much, that this how I feel every time I have to leave!
 Haha!

 Until we meet again Hawaii!10 Ways to Stay and Explore Maui on a Budget

 That wraps up my posts on my trip to Hawaii!
 I hope you enjoyed the adventures.
 If you missed any of them, here are the links to catch up:

 - Top 10 Experiences at the Hilton Hawaiian Village

 - Hawaii Volcanoes National Park

 I received the luau and reduced upgrade rates at The Wailea Beach Marriott Resort & Spa in exchange for this post.
+This post also contains affiliate links.
 As always, all opinions are my own and I only write about things I love!